MindscapeHQ/raygun4java/README.md

 These instructions assume you have a Maven project with a POM file set up in Eclipse, but this is also applicable to other IDEs and environments.

 1. Open your project's pom.xml in Eclipse.
 Click on Dependencies -> Add.
 In the pattern search box, type `com.mindscapehq`.
-2. Add **com.mindscape.raygun4java** and **com.mindscapehq.core**, version 2.0.0.
+2. Add `com.mindscape.raygun4java` and `com.mindscapehq.core`, version 2.0.0.

-    If you are working in a web environment, add **com.mindscapehq.webprovider** jar too.
+    If you are working in a web environment, add `com.mindscapehq.webprovider` dependency too.

-    If you wish to grab the example project, you can also get the sampleapp jar.
+    If you wish to grab the example project, you can also get the `sampleapp` jar.
 3. Save your POM, and the dependencies should appear in Maven Dependencies.

 ### With Maven and a command shell

-If you are in a shell/text editor environment, you can run `mvn install` from the directory containing your project's pom.xml.
+If editing the `pom.xml` directly, you can run `mvn install` from the directory containing your project's pom.xml.
 The pom.xml will need to contain something like:

 ```